How Deposit Return Works

 What can I do if an RVM is malfunctioning?

-Notify the retailer of an RVM malfunction.
+Notify the Retailer of RVM malfunction.

 Have a different question?